Best Drum Amp: The Definitive Guide for Electronic Drum Amps

 Number & Type of Inputs & Outputs

 This determines the flexibility of your setup options.
 XLR or Balanced Inputs are better for electronic drums and keyboards.
-Another common input is the AUX input where you can send your play-along music to.
-Having lots of different inputs and outputs allows you to plug different sound sources into your drum amp and send out that audio into mixers, audio interfaces and sometimes other, bigger speakers for performance use.
-You also have to consider drum EQ functionality for shaping your sound.
+Another common input is the AUX input, which you can use to send your play-along music.
+Having lots of different inputs and outputs allows you to plug different sound sources into your drum amp and send out that audio into mixers, audio interfaces, and sometimes other, bigger speakers for performance use.
+Connectivity options are important if you’re a gigging musician.

 Loudness and Output Power (watts)